 Types of Internships

 Academic Credit.
 Some degree programs at OSU-Cascades require internships as part of their curriculum for graduation (HDFS, Hospitality Management, Kinesiology, TOL).
-If you need to complete an internship for academic credit, make sure that you are registering for the practicum and/or internship course(s) and are working with your department’s internship placement coordinator for placement.
+If you need to complete an internship for academic credit, make sure that you are registering for the practicum and/or internship course(s) and are working with your department’s internship placement coordinator or faculty.